Sustainability

 These universally applicable core principles and practices go hand in hand with other complementary Good Agricultural Practices, including integrated crop, soil, nutrient, water, pest and energy management.
 Conservation Agriculture is a combination of resource conserving practices simultaneously creating synergies between them to regenerate soil and landscape health and functions to optimise sustainable production.

-Conservation Agriculture does not require any inputs from farmed animals as the healthy soil and its components are self-sustaining without the need for animal grazing and manure.
-It also requires much reduced inputs of chemicals and fossil fuel than tillage-based agriculture and it is entirely possible to practice within organic farming systems.
+does not require any inputs from farmed animals as the healthy soil and its components are self-sustaining without the need for animal grazing and manure.
+Biomass is incorporated directly into soils by soil biodiversity, particularly earthworms and further processed by soil bacteria and fungi.
+Conservation Agriculture also requires much reduced inputs of chemicals and fossil fuel than tillage-based agriculture and it is entirely possible to practice within organic farming systems.
 Conservation Agriculture offers many productivity, economic, environmental and social benefits including: higher and stable production and profit, control of run-off, erosion and land degradation, greater quantities of clean water, enhanced climate change adaptability and mitigation, improved water cycling and reduced risks of flooding, and rehabilitation of degraded lands, biodiversity and ecosystem functions.

-To learn more about Conservation Agriculture you can watch this webinar delivered by Professor Amir Kassam on 24th June 2020.
+To learn more about Conservation Agriculture you can watch this webinar delivered by Professor Amir Kassam in 2022.

 Professor Amir Kassam is Visiting Professor in the School of Agriculture, Policy and Development, University of Reading, UK.
 For many years he has been involved in the global transformation of the conventional degrading tillage agriculture to sustainable agriculture based on no-till Conservation Agriculture.
 He is the Moderator of the Global Conservation Agriculture Community of Practice (CA-CoP) Platform and has worked with a number of international and national organizations around the world on sustainable agriculture.
 He has published widely on the science, practice and benefits of Conservation Agriculture, which is now practiced by smallholders and larger-scale farmers in all land-based agroecologies on more than 180 million hectares of global cropland.
 The spread of Conservation Agriculture is equally divided between the Global North and the Global South, and it is expanding worldwide at an annual rate of some 10 million hectares.